 Yangibayev was charged under Criminal Code Article 219, Part 1.
 On 8 August, he was placed in pre-trial preventive detention.
 On 30 August, a Judge handed Yangibayev a two-year suspended sentence.
 He was released in the courtroom after more than three weeks' detention.

-Three others were subsequently sentenced on the same charges between February and August.
+Four others were subsequently sentenced on the same charges between February and August.
 Merdan Ochanov, Konstantin Sivkov and Ruslan Rahmetulov each received two-year suspended sentences, Jehovah's Witnesses told Forum 18.
 Pavel Paymov received an 18-month suspended sentence.

 Further United Nations findings against Turkmenistan

 The UN Human Rights Committee has found that Turkmenistan violated the rights of six further Jehovah's Witness conscientious objectors under the International Covenant on Civil and Political Rights (ICCPR).
 The six latest decisions – issued between 14 and 16 July – bring to 10 the number of such findings by the Committee against Turkmenistan in conscientious objection-related cases.

 In the July decisions, the Committee found violations in the cases of Akmurat Egendurdiev, Navruz Nasyrlayev, Matkarim Aminov, Dovran Matyakubov and Shadurdy Uchetov (all of whom had served prison terms), as well as Akmurad Nurjanov (who had received a suspended prison term).
 All six had lodged their appeals to the UN Human Rights Committee in September 2012.